Key Takeaways

 How It Works

-- You use that offer to make a competitive, non-contingent bid on your next San Antonio home
+- You use that offer to make a non-contingent offer on your next San Antonio home

 - Once you move into the new home, your old home is listed on the open market

-- If it sells for more than the guaranteed offer, you keep the difference
+- If it sells for more than the backup offer, you keep the difference

 The Limitations

-Trade-in programs are designed for move-up buyers — not sellers who need cash fast, are PCSing out of state, face foreclosure, or own distressed properties.
+Trade-in programs are designed for move-up buyers, not sellers who need cash fast, are PCSing out of state, face foreclosure, or own distressed properties.
 Fees typically include a 1-3% service charge plus listing costs.
-The guaranteed backup offer is usually below market value, and strict eligibility requirements exclude homes with significant damage.
+The backup offer is usually below market value, and strict eligibility requirements exclude homes with significant damage.

 - Best for: San Antonio homeowners buying their next home simultaneously who need to remove the sale contingency